surfacesyntacticud/guidelines/content/docs/general_guideline/Deep/scrap.md

 10	héros	héros	NOUN	_	Gender=Masc	8	comp:obj	_	Gloss=hero
 {{</conll>}}

-In this example we can see the construction Je lis son le portrait de notre de votre héros (English: I’im reading his the portrayal of our of your hero).
-This construction causes some issues because we can’t attach the word notre to its semantic head héros because of the presence of the second de.
-In these cases we prefer to attach the two words de with a conj:dicto relation and link the word notre to the first de as an incomplete object `comp:obj@scrap`.
+In this example, the construction *Je lis son le portrait de notre de votre héros* (English: *I’im reading his the portrayal of our of your hero*).
+This construction causes some issues because the word *notre* cannot be attached to its semantic head *héros* because of the presence of the second *de*.
+For these cases, the two words *de* are linked with a `conj:dicto` relation and the word *notre* is linked to the first *de* as an incomplete object `comp:obj@scrap`.